 Moving is the best time to get rid of some of that clutter.
 Start planning early for your move and decide what belongings you will take with you.
 Leave enough time to have a garage sale to sell your unwanted items or donate them to a local charity.
 The fewer items you have may mean less weight and time required to pack your belongings.
 This tip can save you money.

 Keep your valuables with you

 A great way to reduce moving stress is to take your small valuable items with you during the move.
-Never give movers valuable items such as jewelry, electronics, cash, keys, and so on.
-Anything that you can carry yourself that has sentimental or monetary value should stay with you.
+Never give movers valuable items such as jewelry, electronics, cash, keys, etc. Anything that you can carry yourself with sentimental or monetary value should stay with you.
 The movers will handle your valuable items like antique furniture or a piano.
 Remember to ask the moving company about their moving protection plan.
 That way, your belongings are covered if something unforeseen happens.

 Steal some time for yourself

 Some moving stress is unavoidable.
 Remember not to burn yourself out during the moving process.
 Set realistic goals each day, and treat yourself when you reach your goal.
 Don’t let yourself get frustrated.
 If you get overwhelmed, take a break and return to the task when you are in the right mindset.
 A little relaxation time can help you be more productive the next day.